 By the time I was seventeen I met somebody who was working at a stock photo agency.
 She liked my photographs (or maybe me…) and picked some of my work for the agency.
 A few weeks later my first image was published in a magazine.
 I will never forget the photo: it was of a Japanese Kendo fighter demonstrating his skills in Germany.

-And even better: I will never forget the feeling of looking and (very important) touching my photograph being printed on real paper!
+And even better: I will never forget the feeling of looking at and (very important) touching my photograph being printed on real paper!
 That’s when I officially became a print-junkie!
-Believe me, I live a very digital life but until today there is nothing like opening a book or magazine and looking at your own photos.
+Believe me, I live a very digital life, but until today there is nothing like opening a book or magazine and looking at your own photos.

 Law?
 Don’t worry, I only did it to calm my father down.
-Into my second year in university a romance ended, I was heartbroken and wanted to leave my hometown as quickly as possible.
+Into my second year at university a romance ended, I was heartbroken and wanted to leave my hometown as quickly as possible.
 Photography was my way out.
 I was friends with Axel Springer jr. and he offered me a job at his news and photo agency “Sven Simon” in Bonn.
 All I wanted was being busy and I made sure of it: Portraying famous people, mostly politicians, during the day, printing and distributing the photos at night.

 A year later my lover’s grief had passed and Bonn was becoming what it always had been: Boring.
-I was just making up my mind to quit photography and to start studying in the USA when I received a telephone call from Hamburg.
+I was just making up my mind to quit photography and start studying in the USA when I received a telephone call from Hamburg.
 On the other end of the line was Rolf Gillhausen, famous chief editor and art director of the even more famous “Stern” magazine.
 Some of my photographs of the passed year had attracted his attention and he offered me a job as a staff photographer.

 Seriously?
 “Stern” magazine?
 But at that time (1977) “Stern” was the best magazine in the world and the Olympus of photography.
 Of course I said yes.
 Bye bye USA, move over you other staff photographers, here I come, 21 years old.